A breach of contract is a material non-compliance with the terms of a legally binding contract.

 - if it's serious enough, the right to terminate the contract

-- in some cases, specific performance of the contract, and injunctions to restrain further breaches of contract.
+- in some cases, specific performance of the contract, or an injunction to restrain further breaches of contract.

 Even then though, the terms of a contract can seriously limit or expand the rights of an innocent party to damages and the other remedies which might be available.